 From time to time, we are asked to undertake individual research projects, usually private commissions.
 These are not linked to a particular local authority sponsored project so are listed separately here.
 See Project Reports.

-We have been working closely with Thanet District Council on its Townscape Heritage Initiative project at Dalby Square, Margate.
-The council has secured £1.9 million from the Heritage Lottery Fund to help restore some of the buildings surrounding Dalby Square and to make other enhancements in what is now a conservation area.
-The Kent Gardens Trust was invited to undertake a review of the garden enclosure at Dalby Square, documenting its history and development since the early 1870s.
+We worked with Thanet District Council on a review of the garden enclosure at Dalby Square, documenting its history and development since the early 1870s.
 The research yielded some very interesting information about the site, including restrictions placed on its use, most importantly that it should always remain an ornamental garden.
-The final report, with plenty of images, maps and photographs, illustrates just how significant the garden enclosure is: it is a rare example of its kind in Margate; its original Victorian design reflected in many ways garden squares fashionable in London; and although the garden has been significantly altered, and is now smaller, it remains a valuable community amenity today.
+The final report, with plenty of images, maps and photographs, illustrates just how significant the garden enclosure is.
+We have also reviewed Hawley Square which has an equally interesting history dating back to the late C18.
+As with Dalby Square, it is a rare example of its kind in Margate, reflecting in many ways fashionable London garden squares.
+Both gardens have been significantly altered, but remain valuable community amenities.
+We have also written a report on the Margate Coastal Park.
 See Project Reports.

 The gardens we researched in the Sevenoaks district vary from a small, 1930s, town garden in Sevenoaks High Street to a large garden surrounding a 17th century house in the country (St.Clere).
 A number of gardens are associated with famous names such as the early twentieth century garden designer, Gertrude Jekyll (Chart Cottage and Stonepitts) and Octavia Hill, a founder of the National Trust (Larksfield).
 The socialite, Constance Spry, lived at Parkgate House, whilst the painter Samuel Palmer had associations with Underriver.
 The father of the English Landscape Movement, Lancelot Capability Brown, carried out work at Valence and the renowned horticulturalist, Sir Harold Hillier, worked at Tanners.
 Some gardens now provide communal benefit (Hextable Gardens, Swanley Park and Bradbourne Lakes Park); and, at Henden Manor, there is documentary evidence of a late Tudor garden.
 We began the Sevenoaks project in the Autumn of 2010 with 10 volunteers who had worked in Tunbridge Wells.
-Fortunately, we quickly recruited others and formed a dedicated team from a variety of backgrounds, all of whom recognise the importance of recording historic gardens for the benefit of future generations.
+Fortunately, we quickly recruited others and formed a dedicated team from a variety of backgrounds.
 See Project Reports.

 The volunteers met for the first time at Bedgebury in 2008 to form a research group in order to investigate and describe gardens and parks within the bounds of the Tunbridge Wells Borough Council.
 Many of the sites date from the C19, such as Bedgebury and Lillesden, with a formal garden near the house set in parkland with still surviving mature trees.
 Other C19 gardens, for example St Ronans, are superimposed on C18 creations.
 Glassenbury, a C15 moated house with C18 formal gardens set in woodland, and Sprivers, another C15 house with landscape features dating from the C16, are two of the oldest sites.
 Other early Wealden houses, Old Wilsley and Brattles Grange, have C20 gardens.
 In the town are several Decimus Burton (1831-81) houses with their C19 gardens (Bentham Hill House, Blackhurst Park and Salomons Centre) as well as open spaces providing public access for example Grosvenor and Hilbert Recreation Ground, the first municipal park in Tunbridge Wells, dating from 1889.
 At the Beacon Hotel were the C18 cold baths and later C19 tea gardens while Sherwood Park was, first, the home of Charles Siemens, the founder of the international company, later becoming a Guys Hospital school of dentistry during the 1940s.
 At Crittenden the plant collector, Ben Tompsett (1915-2000), created a C20 garden and at the Grange, Benenden, Collingwood Ingram (1881-1980) planted his cherry trees together with the rest of his finds.
 See Project Reports.